“Well, I’ve always brought a dish in the past, and I will continue to bring whatever I want.”– A Very Stubborn Personality

 Because it was homemade, there were no labels for me to read to see if any of the ingredients contained or had touched our allergens.

-Since it was a large gathering, someone grabbed the cake and started passing out slices before we knew what was happening.
+Someone grabbed the cake and started passing out slices before we even knew what was happening.

 Honestly, I think my heart stopped for a few seconds.

 For our food allergy family, it was suddenly a dangerous situation for us to be in.
 Our children are toddlers.
 More often than not, their little hands touch everything and then go inside their mouths.

 Based on prior experiences, we knew our children could break out in painful hives just from contact.
 So we quickly scooped up our kids to keep them away from the cake and crumbs.

 Furthermore, everyone who was actively eating the cake was also touching it.
 That meant food proteins were transferred to household objects via people’s hands.